-This is an article we have in preparation, about an amplifier with a pair of 45B, and an hour counter mounted on it. not just with wires, but the owner made a very nice wooden box of for.
+This is an article we have in preparation, about an amplifier with a pair of 45B, and an hour counter mounted on it.
+Not just wired, but the owner made a very nice wooden box of for.
 It documents lifetime of 40.000 hours, in an amplifier made by a Japanese manufacturer.
-The tubes show no significant loss of tube quality, on a tube tester.
-Specially because it is so difficult to predict lifetime we are happy to present a case here, which was carefully documented, ever since 2008.
+The tubes show no significant loss of emission, on a Model 1575 tube tester, which is a licenced Hickok 539C, their top model.
+Specially because it is so difficult to predict tube lifetime, we are happy to present a case here, which was carefully documented, ever since 2008, which is probably unique.

+The article is not so much unfinished, but the tubes are still living and so is their owner, and we hope to continue more information, as the years pass by.
 I try to avoid engineering language as much as possible, so things like MTBF and test methods are missing here.
 Still a lot can be said about tube lifetime, and yet not handle all details.
 At EML we get often asked: What is the lifetime of your tubes?
 We we can never give a precise number.
-Still what is comes down to, it's a long chain of factors, and when one factor is weak, the chain breaks that point.
+That is because it comes down to a long chain of factors, and when one those factors is weak, the chain breaks at that point, and the life of a particular pair of tubes would end.
+So we can only guarantee a miniumum lifetime, but in many real life situations we see a 10x higher lifetime, sometimes less, and sometimes more.

-- Tube raw materials, individual preparation and storage of the half finished materials, the building process, and not to forget a good design.
+- Tube raw materials, preparation and storage of the half finished materials, the building process.
 It all begins here, and it results in just raw tested, hopefully fine tubes.
 If good working, the tubes are vacuum sealed, gettered, and socketed.

 - Testing, step1).
 Testing at maximum condition.
 Looking for issues.